zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 agencies are very popular now, especially when the economy is not doing so well.
 Companies don’t want to hire employees full-t ime.

 Luisa says, “I don’t know how you juggle all these jobs.”
-The verb “to juggle” (juggle) usually refers to throwing objects up in t he air and keeping them up in the air.
+The verb “to juggle” (juggle) usually refers to throwing objects up in the air and keeping them up in the air.
 We refer to someone who does this as a “ju ggler,” but here the verb means to handle many different things at the same t ime, to be able to do many different things at the same time.
 Max says, “I hav e no choice” – I have no other option – “I have to piece together an income if I want to pay rent.”
 “To piece (piece) together” something means put together, to assemble.
 An “income” (income) refers to the money you get from working.

 Max is saying that he has to work a little bit at t his job and a little bit at that job in order to make enough money to pay for his rent.
 Lui sa says, “Have you ever thought about going back to school to qualify for o ther work, something full- time?”
 “To qualify (qualify) for” something means y ou have the skills and/or education in order to be able to do something.
 So f or example, if you want to be a doctor, you have to study for many years in order  to qualify for that kind of job – at least, I hope you study many years if you’re a d octor.
 If not, please don’t to be my doctor.